jeek-on-git/PSHostFile/README.md

   34 Commented # 192.168.100.10 server            # comment
 ```

-## Tasks
+## Commands

-Provides an overview
+The commands have been logically grouped.
 Use the Get-Help to get further details and examples.

 Typically when working with the host file your workflow will follow a similar pattern